zamanianlab/wrmXpress/README.md

 # Issues

 Please use the provided issue template when submitting a bug report.
+For other issues or questions about model development, please reach out to the zamanian lab at these emails: mzamanian@wisc.edu or lrnunn@wisc.edu.

-## Additional Information
+# Additional Information

 Supplemental papers: